 How Can Nadkarni Law Help You?

-A patent gives the owner of the patent, a government-granted exclusive right over an invention for the duration of the patent term.
-It allows the owner to make financial gains by either exploiting the invention into a commercial product or license it to others for handsome royalties or other considerations.
+A patent gives the Applicant/Owner, an exclusive right over an invention for a duration of the patent term.
+After acquiring a patent, the Applicant/Owner can make financial gains by either exploiting the invention into a commercial product or license it to others for handsome royalties or other considerations.

 There are three types of patents: 1) Utility, 2) Design and 3) Plant.
+A utility patent protects functional (useful) aspects of an invention.
+A design patent protects ornamental or design features of the invention.
+A plant patent protects asexually reproduced plants.
 A utility and plant patent term lasts for 20 years from date of filing while a design patent term lasts for 14 years from date of filing.

 Copyright can be granted on literary, dramatic, musical, artistic, and certain other intellectual works.
 Work(s) created after January 1, 1978, are protected for as long as the life of the author plus an additional 70 years.
 For anonymous, pseudonymous or a work made for hire, the copyright is protected for 95 years from the year of publication or 120 years from the year of its creation, whichever expires first.

 A trademark can be a word, phrase, logo, graphic symbol or design, or a combination of words, phrases, logos, symbols, or designs that helps consumers identify the source of the goods or services and distinguish them from other competitors.
 Trademarks can also be used for distinctive shapes or packaging, commonly known as trade dress.

 Registering a trademark makes it easier for the trademark owner to protect it against potential copiers, and puts everyone on notice that you are the exclusive owner of the trademark.
 Registering your trademark typically is a prerequisite for claiming damages for infringement and unfair competition in a court.